 - Now I’m ready to make a decision

 You have to grab them at point number 1.
-You have to demonstrate to your customers that you understand exactly what their problem is, and that you have a solution.
+The first thing to demonstrate to your customer is that you understand exactly what their problem is, and that you have a solution.
 If you aren’t doing that, they will never skip to stage 2.
 They will just leave your website.

 And this thought process happens fast.
 Jakob Nielson suggests that you need to communicate your value to the visitor within the first 10 seconds.